 A mole lizard's front legs are small, but they are well developed.
 X-rays show vestigial back legs under the skin.
 Vestigial structures have lost their original function and are often reduced in size.
 The toes on the front legs have claws.
 The legs shovel through the sand or soil of the animal's habitat as a burrow is built, acting like the legs of a mole.
 This behaviour gives the animal its name.
 It's a carnivore and feeds on insect larvae, ants, termites, other underground insects, and earthworms.

 Amphisbaenians are intriguing animals that are often hard to study because they live mainly underground.
 In addition, worm lizards are small in size, which makes their features difficult to examine.
 There is still much that is unknown about the animals.

 The Mexican mole lizard is native to Baja California in Mexico.
 It's very similar to the four-toed mole lizard shown in the videos above.
 It has five toes on each foot, however, and is pale pink in colour instead of pale blue.
 The animal can be seen in the opening screen of the video below.
 The mole lizard can be seen in the second half of the video.

 Some people describe the Mexican mole lizard as being "cute" or "adorable", which are unusual descriptions for a reptile.
 The small legs, the blunt-tipped head with tiny eyes, and the somewhat awkward movements of the legs on land do give the animal a slightly babyish appearance, as can be seen in the first video of the four-toed mole lizard.

-The Mexican mole lizard lacks surface pigment which would protect it from the sun's rays, but this doesn't hurt it.
+The Mexican mole lizard lacks surface pigment that would protect it from the sun's rays, but this doesn't hurt it.
 It lives underground and generally comes to the surface only during the night or when the soil is very wet on a dull day.
 The female produces one to four eggs in summer, which hatch after about two months.